realtnt/web-starter-level-three/README.md

-# Level Two Web Application Starter Codebase
+# Level Three Web Application Starter Codebase

-This is a starter codebase for building HTML web applications.
-It uses:
+This is a starter codebase for building database-backed web applications.
+It
+uses:

 * `Ruby` (the language)
 * `RSpec` (the testing tool)